 It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 Sudan’s financial system is relatively small by regional standards.
-Sudan has not had access to international banking institutions as it was under comprehensive U.S. economic and financial sanctions until late 2017.
-Despite lifting of these comprehensive sanctions, international banks remain wary of operating in Sudan due to reputational risk associated with Sudan’s designation as a state sponsor of terrorism.
-The banking sector comprises 32 banks, including five foreign and four state-owned banks.
-Sudan’s banking sector remains under capitalized, deficient in modern technology, and lacking in trained and experienced human resources.
-Most banks and other financial institutions are concentrated around Khartoum.
-Most foreign banks operating in Sudan are based in Gulf states, such as Saudi Arabia, United Arab Emirates, or Qatar.
-The Central Bank of Sudan lists banks operating in Sudan at:
+The banking sector comprises almost 40 banks, including five foreign and four state-owned banks.
+Sudan’s banking sector remains under capitalized, deficient in employing modern technology, and lacking in trained and experienced human resources.
+Most banks and other financial institutions are concentrated in Khartoum.
+Most foreign banks operating in Sudan are based in Gulf states, including Saudi Arabia, United Arab Emirates, and Qatar.
+The Central Bank of Sudan lists banks operating in Sudan.

 The financial and banking sector is regulated by the Central Bank of Sudan (under the Sudan Central Bank Act, 2002), the Khartoum Stock Exchange (under the Khartoum Stock Exchange Act, 1994) and the Insurance Supervisory Authority (under the Insurance Control Act, 2001).

-Facing a severe foreign exchange reserves shortage, the CLTG has tightened conversion and transfer policies, and as a result domestic businesses have no assurance of obtaining needed levels of foreign currency for international transactions.
-The CLTG strictly controls incoming hard currency from exports and business owners wishing to retrieve cash can only make withdrawals denominated in Sudanese pounds at the time of this report.
-Foreign companies operating in Sudan require the Central Bank of Sudan’s (CBoS) permission to repatriate profits and foreign currency.
-The Investment Act of 2013 enshrines the right to repatriate capital and profits, provided the investor has opened an investment account at the CBoS before entering business.
-To avoid banking delays, many Sudanese firms complete a significant amount of transactions outside of official channels or complete transactions abroad in U.S. dollars, euros, riyals, or dirhams.
-Whether or not the government will revise its practices to ensure a steady stream of foreign exchange once international correspondent banking resumes remains to be seen.
+Foreign companies operating in Sudan require the Central Bank’s permission to repatriate profits and foreign currency.
+The Investment Act of 2013 enshrines the right to repatriate capital and profits, provided the investor has opened an investment account at the Central Bank before starting operations.
+Although black market transactions are significantly reduced since the Central Bank jettisoned a fixed exchange rate in 2021, many Sudanese firms still complete a significant number of transactions outside of official channels or complete transactions abroad in U.S. dollars, euros, riyals, or dirhams.
 The Investment Act also established courts to handle investment issues and disputes, however the judiciary has limited expertise adjudicating commercial disputes.

 No U.S. banks operate in Sudan.
 The Export-Import (Ex-Im) Bank does not offer any Sudan-specific programs.